GuardHei/blog-xzd/_posts/2019-09-03-portfolio.markdown

 ## What Have I Done ?

 I have developed a series of prank games based on my high school life and posted on the unofficial website [NFLS.IO](https://nfls.io).
 Unfortunately, we stop maintaining the site after July 2019.
-Many of these games are open-sourced GitHub under the organization of [NFLS.IO](https://github.com/nfls)'s name.
+Many of these games are open-sourced on GitHub under the organization of [NFLS.IO](https://github.com/nfls)'s name.

 I have also participated in Ludum Dare game jam for two times, with 1 game finished.
 You can check it [here](https://ldjam.com/users/guardhei), and the game is open-sourced on [my GitHub page](https://github.com/GuardHei/BloodyCell).